Every child deserves the fundamental right to feel safe, secure and protected.

 But not every child does.

-Growing up, it is the emotional and biological responsibility of our parents and family members to create a safe environment for us.
-But not all parents accept that responsibility, are aware of that responsibility, or have the capacity to fulfill that responsibility.
+Growing up, it is the emotional, psychological, and biological responsibility of our parents and family members to create a safe environment for us.

 Safety doesn’t just mean physically protecting us from harm, feeding us, or the other essentials.
 Safety also means supporting us on the emotional, psychological, and spiritual levels inherent to us as human beings.

-What happens when we don’t feel safe as children?
-What happens when this feeling of endangerment is constant and long-lasting?
-The answer is that a huge gaping wound appears in the psyche.
-This painful wound is often unknowingly repressed by us as adults … but its impacts are profound and far-reaching.
+This painful wound is often unknowingly repressed by us as adults – but its impacts are profound and far-reaching.

-Why am I so insistent about you asking these question and exploring this topic?
-The reason is that inner child work is one of the most serious and profound forms of inner work you can do.
-So much of our behavior, aversions, and neuroses in the present can be solved by exploring and communicating with the inner child.
+The reason is that inner child work is one of the most healing and profound forms of inner work you can do.
+So much of our behavior, aversions, and neuroses in the present can be solved by exploring, embracing, and communicating with the inner child.

 Table of contents